Corporate Tax Planning Strategies

 Inventories of subnormal goods

-Business travel, meals, and entertainment expenses
+Business travel and meals expenses

 Charitable contributions